 Once the load block has returned to its original position, unlock the lock arm and carefully remove the ball bearing and the load block.

 Measure and record the indentation of the sample.
-Sieve the sample over a wide container to collect the catalyst fines.
+Gently sieve the sample over a wide container to collect the catalyst fines.
 Record the quantity of catalyst fines collected and measure the post-crush test aspect ratio of the catalyst sample.

 Authors: When you return the revised script, please also attach screenshots (still images) of the relevant windows of the bending test frame software and the scanning software (and, if applicable, the load block and piston assembly software) to your reply email.